vWernay/lua/EXTENDED.md

 ```

 # Preprocessor Header Definitions:
 Preprocessor definitions used to enable/disable bundling specific GLM headers.
-All functions are bundled with the `LUA_GLM_INCLUDE_ALL` preprocessor flag.
+All functions are bundled with the `LUAGLM_INCLUDE_ALL` preprocessor flag.
 Note, functions of the same, but with different parameterizations, will not be included iff no header that declares that function is defined.
 Template arguments are resolved at call-time when parsing values from the Lua stack.

 # Default
 * COMMON_HPP